 Use direct and indirect cooking zones to grill meat on the direct side, while roasting tender foods like seafood and vegetables on the indirect side.

 Use this configuration for indirect cooking such as an oven or smoker.
 Cook at low to medium temperatures for baking pizza or smoking meat.
 (Heat Deflectors/Racks required).

 Lighting the Grill

 Build a mound of natural lump charcoal.
-Use full fire box of charcoal for smoking and searing temperatures (Figure 1), or half a fire box of charcoal for roasting and smoking (Figure 2).
+Use full fire box of charcoal for smoking and searing temperatures (Figure 1), or half a fire box of charcoal for two-zone cooking (Fig. 2).

 - Light the charcoal with a fire starter cube or two, and you can also use chimney starter or electric starter.
 Leave the dome open.

 - Wait 5-10 minutes for the charcoal to build a small bed of embers.

 - Close the dome, then fully open the draft door (Figure 3) and fully open the top vent (Figure 4) by sliding the top disk all the way to the right.

 Tip: Charcoal can be relit 2-3 times for multiple cookings.
 Use the ash tool to stir the used charcoal, so the ashes will drop through the fire grate.
 Add 30% new charcoal to the existing charcoal and build a new mound.
 This works well for roasting and grilling temperatures.